-By the works of Schlessinger (\cite{Schl1}), Pinkham (\cite{Pink}, \cite{Pink2}) and Wahl (\cite{Wahl}), we have a good understanding of $\mathbf{T}_C^1$ which is a graded vector space.
-We denote $w(X,D)$ the weight of ${\bf KS}_{\mX^{\circ}}^{\rm red}$.
-Because $\mX^{\circ}$ comes from $\mX$ that is also a deformation of $\ov{C}(D,N_D)\backslash \{\underline{o}\}=(N_D\rightarrow D)$, it's easy to get that $w(X,D)\le 0$.
-On the other hand, we define the integer $m(X,D)$ to be the maximum positive integer $m$ such that the embedding $D\hookrightarrow X$ is $(m-1)$-comfortably embedded (see \cite[Remark 4.6]{ABT}).
-We then have: \begin{thm} In the above setup, i.e. we assume the contracted deformation normal cone associated with $(X, D)$ degenerates $X$ to $\overline{C}(X, N_D)$.
-Assume furthermore that $n\ge 3$.
-Then $|w(X,D)|=m(X,D)$. \end{thm} If ${\rm dim} D\ge 2$, by remark \ref{psdiv}, $m(X,D)$ is also the maximal order of linearizable embedding.
+\end{thm} Notice the integer $m(X, D)$ in the above theorem was considered in \cite[Remark 4.6]{ABT}.
+If ${\rm dim} D\ge 2$ and $D$ is ample, then, by remark \ref{psdiv}, $m(X,D)$ is also the maximal order of linearizability.
 In other words, $D\subset X$ is $(m(X,D)-1)$-linearizable but not $m(X,D)$-linearizable.
-When $\dim D=1$, we expect the conclusion of Theorem \ref{thmeqwt} is also true.
-In fact, a parallel analytic result will be shown in Theorem \ref{anacpt} without the restriction on dimension.
-On the other hand, we will calculate the example of diagonal embedding $\mathbb{P}^1\hookrightarrow \mathbb{P}^1\times\mathbb{P}^1$ explicitly to see some related new phenomenon about the embedding of submanifolds in Proposition \ref{counterexample}.
+When $\dim D=1$, we expect the conclusion of Theorem \ref{thm-eqwt} is also true.
+In fact, a parallel analytic result will be shown in Theorem \ref{thm-anacpt} without the restriction on dimension.
+On the other hand, we will calculate the example of diagonal embedding $\mathbb{P}^1\hookrightarrow \mathbb{P}^1\times\mathbb{P}^1$ explicitly to see some new phenomenon about the embedding of submanifolds in Proposition \ref{counterexample}.
 In particular, this example shows that the condition of comfortable embedding depends on the choice of splitting liftings, and thus answers a question by Abate-Bracci-Tovena negatively.